 Step 4: Judicial Foreclosure

 You may have successfully prevented power of sale only to be faced with an application for judicial foreclosure.
 If your situation hasn’t improved, your mortgage lender may file a legal claim in Ontario court.

-Unless you can satisfy the court’s request for payment in the next 30 days, the court can grant a lender a judgment against you.
-Your home goes up for sale again, typically by auction.
-Your eviction by a sheriff will be observed by the whole block or so it will seem.
+Unless you can satisfy the court’s request for payment in the next 30 days, the court could grant a judgment against you.
+Your home could go up for sale again, typically by auction.
+Your possible eviction by a sheriff will be observed by the whole block, or so it will seem.

 Bad news: if the lender gets less for your home than you owe, you might be hit with a deficiency judgment for the balance.
 Or they may just walk away, leaving you with a bad credit score.